Cupping: Ancient Treatment Offers New Hope For Pain

 Cupping involves creating suction on your skin over a painful area.
 There are different ways to do this.
 At Franciscan, physical therapists trained in the technique use plastic cups and a manual pump.

-"The suction increases blood flow to the area to help promote healing of the tissues," said Turner Bales, a physical therapist at Franciscan Health Indianapolis.
+"The suction increases blood flow to the area to help promote healing of the tissues," said Turner Bales, a physical therapist at Franciscan Health in Beech Grove.

 How Does Cupping Work?